karpiu/stamp-i18n/README.md

     date.localize_stamp("March 1, 1999")         #=> "junio  9, 2011" if locale is :de
     date.localize_stamp("March 1, 1999")         #=> "czerwiec  9, 2011" if locale is :pl

-Note that we are still using english names as examples passed to stamp methods.
+Note that we are still using english names in examples passed to stamp methods.

 ## Contributing